 To account for the interaction between the two steps, we consider a ball centered at $\x_c = \frac{1}{2}(\x^0 + \x_0)$ with radius $r = \norms{\x^0 - \x_0}$, which is expected to contain the iterates $\xkd$.
 Accordingly, the assumptions on the operator $\opo$, \autoref{eq:scal} and \autoref{eq:nlc}, are assumed to hold within the ball $\mathcal{B}_{2r}(\x_c)$ from this point onward.

 The \emph{2-step} \IRLI can be written in the form of a convex combination as follows:

-where $\mkd\in (0,1)$ is a weight that controls the interpolation between the model driven and data driven updates.
-When $\mkd$ is small, the iteration is dominated by the model driven term, and when $\mkd$ is close to 1, the update is dominated by the prior information $\x^0$.
-An analysis can be performed along the same lines of \cite{KalNeuSch08} for \IRLI.
+where $\mkd\in (0,1)$ is a weight that controls the interpolation between the model-driven and data-driven updates.
+When $\mkd$ is small, the iteration is dominated by the model-driven term, and when $\mkd$ is close to 1, the update is dominated by the prior information $\x^0$.
+An analysis can be performed along the same lines as \cite{KalNeuSch08} for \IRLI.

 \begin{remark} The \emph{2-step} \IRLI from \autoref{eq:lwos} can be interpreted as a fixed-point iteration for the optimality condition of the nonlinear least-squares problem \autoref{eq:op_min}, given by